 - One Year (save 28%) – 54€

 All plans include all features that are available to AirVPN users.
-Most of the standard payment methods are available including bitcoin and a slew of other alt coins. (currently 40 alt coins are accepted as payment)
+Most of the standard payment methods are available including Bitcoin, (BTC) Bitcoin Cash (BCH) and a slew of other alt coins. (currently 40 alt coins are accepted as payment)

-The ability for customers to pay for their VPN using bitcoin is fantastic and only add another layer of security for people who choose to pay using bitcoin or another alt cryptocurrency.
+The ability for customers to pay for their VPN using Bitcoin (BTC) and Bitcoin Cash (BCH) is fantastic and only add another layer of security for people who choose to pay using bitcoin or another alt cryptocurrency.

 AirVPN’s Client (Eddie)